How to spec a trailer for hauling produce.

 Disadvantages:

-Flat floors will typically require you to palletize your product so the air can flow through the pallet.
+Flat floors typically require you to palletize your product so the air can flow through the pallet.
 The flat floor is easier to clean out.
-It is stronger, and it allows your product carts to move around easier without getting stuck in the duck floors.
+It is stronger and allows your product carts to move around easier without getting stuck in the duck floors.

 Advantages: